thomasgillanscott/oneconsultation-docs/roadmap.md

 # :rocket:  Already Delivered Q3 2018

-* 'Make test call' button - ability for user to perform a test call to verify their webcam, microphone and speakers work, and to test the network.
-A 2 second video echo plays back the customer's video.
-The call automatically ends after a set period of time.
-* Video device switching - ability for users to change the camera used when in a call.
-* Audio device switching capabilities.
-* Reporting Page showing usage and call quality statistics, plus download to Microsoft Excel.
-* Desktop notification that user is waiting for consultation
-* 'Report a Problem' button to help us improve your experience and gather your feedback.
-* Configurable Disconnect button - ability for tenant-specific code to execute when the Disconnect button is triggered by a user.
-This is to enable better integration with 3rd party portals.

-# :hourglass_flowing_sand: Rolling out in Q3 2018

 * Improving customer experience for API users - ability for a 3rd party to submit user questions on behalf of user and then navigate directly to meeting room without prompting user for questions.
 * Ability to send a join link to a mobile device using SMS
 * Dedicated 'on scene' view for mobile devices for improved user experience